 It’s entirely up to you.
 And that’s the beauty of it: PC gives you a freedom of control.

-In order to remain unbiased and not get virtually flayed by either community, I’m not going to sugar-coat the process of PC gaming: PC will require your time and care.
+In order to remain unbiased and not get virtually flayed by either community, I’m not going to sugar-coat the process of moving from console to PC gaming: PC will require your time and care.
 Whether it’s understanding certain bugs and patches or having to upgrade your system in order to match the requirements of a new game, you will have to understand the internals of your PC on a basic level if you wish to open up the full potential of PC gaming.

 While this may sound like a lot of work compared to consoles, it also means that you will have far greater control of your machine and how you choose to game.
-Although it isn’t for everyone, PC gaming does open up unique avenues from an avid online community that can help with the majority of bugs and issues that you may encounter.
+Although it isn’t for everyone, PC gaming over console does open up unique avenues from an avid online community that can help with the majority of bugs and issues that you may encounter.
 Compared with consoles, you may have to ring up their support helpline, and, well, nobody wants to do that.